MANUALS: TRACK & FIELD

 Single, solid-colored wristbands are allowed.
 Such items must be unadorned, meaning they may only display one manufacture’s logo or school name or logo.
 Such logo must be no more than 2 ¼ square inches, with no dimension greater than 2 ¼ inches.

 For additional uniform rules, please refer to the NFHS Track and Field and Cross Country Rule Book (Rule 4, Section 3).

-In relay events, no more than six individuals may be listed on the relay entry form, but only those who actually participate will be charged with an event.
+In relay events, no more than eight individuals may be listed on the relay entry form, but only those who actually participate will be charged with an event.
 Any substitutions must come from those names on the relay entry form (Rule 5-10-2 Page 37).
-Any team who qualifies for the State Meet shall be limited to the same six runners whose names are listed on the State Qualifying relay form.
-The actual runners must come from those six names but can run in any order.
+Any team who qualifies for the State Meet shall be limited to the same eight runners whose names are listed on the State Qualifying relay form.
+The actual runners must come from those eight names but can run in any order.

 Track Markings & Lane Staggers